polyfy/polylith/readme.md

 The `(:gen-class)` statement tells the compiler to generate a Java class for us when the code is compiled.

-A `deps.edn` file was also created:
+A `deps.edn` file was also created with this content:
 ```
 {:paths ["src" "resources"]
  :deps {}